HorvathLab/NGS/scSNViz/README.md

 #### Read in the counts matrix (from either an .RDS file of an existing Seurat object or or a counts matrix)
 ```
-srt <- readRDS(rds_file)

-#gene.matrix <- Read10X(data.dir = countsmatrix_file) # for reading in a countsmatrix, the data.dir may also be the directory for that contains barcodes.tsv, genes.tsv and matrix.mtx, such as: /user/filtered_gene_bc_matrices/hg19/
+gene.matrix <- Read10X(data.dir = countsmatrix_file) # for reading in a countsmatrix, the data.dir may also be the directory for that contains barcodes.tsv, genes.tsv and matrix.mtx, such as: /user/filtered_gene_bc_matrices/hg19/
-#srt <- CreateSeuratObject(counts = gene.matrix, project = "Sample", # for reading in
+srt <- CreateSeuratObject(counts = gene.matrix, project = "Sample", # for reading in
                   min.cells = 3, min.features = 200)
 ```